Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/pipelines/README-pipelines.md

   4. level 3: AKS Cluster, Data and AI, App Service, etc.

 ### 5.1 End to End

 ### 5.1.1 logged_in_user issue with Pipelines

 When you run End to End pipeline the first time you will see an error message about trying to `logged_in_user` for keyvault access policy, and that the `already exists - to be managed via Terraform this resource needs to be imported into the State.`
 This is because when you ran it locally, it added your user account and the MSI to the keyvault.
 When you run in the pipeline, the current user is the MSI, and it attempts to remove the previous current user (_your user account_) and replace it with the MSI account.
 However, the MSI was already added previously, but not under the "logged_in_user" key.

 - Open [keyvaults.tfvars](../level1/gitops/azure_devops_agents_vm/keyvaults.tfvars).
-- Comment out all the logged_in_user sections.
+- Comment out all the 'logged_in_user' sections.

 Replace

 ```hcl
  logged_in_user = {
         # if the key is set to "logged_in_user" add the user running terraform in the keyvault policy